 An insolvent association is one that is unable to pay its debts when due for payment.
 An insolvent association cannot apply for cancellation or be wound up voluntarily.
-It will need to make an application to the Supreme Court to be wound up.
+It may only be wound up by the Supreme Court.

-If there is a concern that an association may be insolvent, it is recommended that no further debt is incurred until the financial position of the association has been established and appropriate action taken to address the issue.
+If there is a concern that an association may be insolvent, it is recommended that no further debt be incurred until the financial position of the association has been established and appropriate action taken to address the issue.

 If it is not possible to restructure, refinance or obtain additional funding it may be necessary to appoint a voluntary administrator or contact a liquidator.

 Liquidation is the orderly winding up of an organisation’s affairs.
-It involves realising the organisation’s assets, cessation or sale of operations and distributing the realisation proceeds among its creditors.
+It involves realising the organisation’s assets, cessation or sale of operations and distributing to the creditors.

 Voluntary administration involves an external administrator investigating the organisation’s affairs and providing a recommendation to the creditors.